lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Functional Refactorings.

 * __Motivation:__ This refactoring is the inverse of [Merging multiple definitions](#merging-multiple-definitions).
-While Merge multiple definitions aims to group recursive functions into a single recursive function that returns a tuple, Splitting a definition aims to separate a recursive function by creating new recursive functions, each of them responsible for individually generating a respective element originally contained in a tuple.
+While merge multiple definitions aims to group recursive functions into a single recursive function that returns a tuple, Splitting a definition aims to separate a recursive function by creating new recursive functions, each of them responsible for individually generating a respective element originally contained in a tuple.

 * __Examples:__ Take a look at the example in [Merging multiple definitions](#merging-multiple-definitions) in reverse order, that is, ``# After refactoring:`` ->  ``# Before refactoring:``.